A Answers (3)

 Teeth can be sensitive for many reasons.
 Watch as Dr. Maria Lopez Howell explains why teeth get sensitive and how to care for them.

-Jonathan B. Levine, DMD, Dentistry, answeredHeat sensitivity is an immediate pain response when eating anything hot.
+Jonathan B. Levine, DMD, Dentist, answeredHeat sensitivity is an immediate pain response when eating anything hot.

 - CAUSES: Sensitivity to hot temperatures is often coupled with sensitivity to cold temperatures.
 They are usually caused by the same things: significant decay, root exposure, gum inflammation and or reversible pulpitis.